Start-up Nonprofits Beware: Ensure your Tax Preparer is Registered with the IRS

 As a nonprofit attorney, I have worked with many clients who have paid to have their 1023 or 1024 application prepared by someone purporting to have experience with filing the Application for Recognition for Exemption.
-These organizations have paid unscrupulous individuals to file the forms with the understanding that they are working with someone who is capable, only to have the IRS reject the application or respond with many follow up questions that would be unnecessary had the application been completed by someone with a real understanding of the application and the necessary requirements.
+These organizations have paid unscrupulous individuals to file the forms with the understanding that they are working with someone who is capable, only to have the IRS reject the application or respond with many follow up questions that would be unnecessary had the application been completed by someone with a real understanding of the nuances of tax law.
 When these clients come to me, they are not only out the money they initially spent, but they are also stuck with the headache of navigating the IRS red tape resulting from a deficient application.

 As a result of increased oversight of individuals who do tax prep and an initiative to regulate the conduct of tax return preparers, the IRS has introduced a requirement that all paid tax return prepares obtain a Preparer Tax Identification Number (PTIN) from the IRS.
 In addition, anyone who is not a CPA or an attorney must meet competency testing and suitability requirements and complete 15 hours of continuing education prior to being assigned a PTIN.
 CPAs and Attorneys are exempt from the competency testing and continuing education requirements, but must renew their registration annually.
 Supervised preparers, including those supervised by an attorney and don’t sign tax returns, are also exempt.